RustEnthusiast/nstd/README.md

     - `os` - Operating system specific functionality.
         - `windows` - OS support for Windows.
             - `alloc` - Low level memory allocation for Windows.
+    - `vec` - A dynamically sized contiguous sequence of values.

 # How to build
 `nstd` let's you decide what features you want to use.
 Any module that falls under the top level